Statute

 UT ST ยง 78B-9-104(1)(h)

-In Utah, a person convicted of specific offenses while subject to force, fraud or coercion can ask the court to vacate the conviction.
+In Utah, a trafficking survivor convicted of specific offenses can ask the court to vacate the conviction.
 Eligible offenses include possession of a controlled substance, prostitution and aiding prostitution, lewdness, criminal trespass, theft, and possession of a forged writing device.
+The specific offenses must have been committed while the person was subject to force, fraud or coercion.

-Generally, people must seek to vacate convictions in Utah within one year of the conviction is imposed or appealed.
-For survivors, Utah law does not count the period of time they may have been prevented from seeking relief due to the trafficking.
+Generally, Utah requires anyone seeking vacation of criminal records to file within one year of the conviction is imposed or appealed.
+For survivors, Utah law does not count the period of time they may have been prevented from seeking relief due to the trafficking experience.